estebanherlein/estebanherlein.github.io/_posts/2020-10-22-template-method.md

 categories:
   - Blog
 tags:
-  - software design patterns
+  - Software Design Patterns
-  - behavioral patterns
+  - Behavioral Patterns
 ---
 The Template Method pattern suggests that you break down an algorithm into a series of steps, turn these steps into methods, and put a series of calls to these methods inside a single template method.